f5devcentral/f5-velos-training/docs/velos_components_new.rst

 CX410 Fan Trays and Cooling
 ----------------------------

-The VELOS chassis implements front-to-back cooling/airflow, and it is recommended that customers install such that VELOS is not intaking hot airflow from other devices.
+The VELOS chassis implements front-to-back cooling/airflow, and it is recommended that customers install such that VELOS does not intake hot airflow from other devices.
 The fan tray is removable if it needs to be replaced but should not be removed for long periods of time, as overheating may occur.

 .. image:: images/velos_components/image9.png
   :align: center